tuckertwo/csci221-hw08/README.md

 specified in the assignment,
 and to pass at least all tests given in the assignment.

-The authoritative specification of the HForest class and its methods can once again be found in `hforest.hh`.
+The authoritative specification of the Huffman class and its methods can be found in `huffman.hh`.

 # Compiling and Testing
 The compilation process for this library is fairly standard;